 Given the complexity of websites, it is not surprising that some web addresses can become very complex and include actual page names.
 The file extension of .html indicates a particular page.
-In this example http://www.bom.gov.au/australia/warnings/index.shtml, the reference index.shtml refers to a particular page within the warnings subfolder, which is in the Australia folder.
+In this example www.monash.edu.au/monart/event/2011season/mad-king.html the reference mad-king.html refers to a particular page within the 20011season folder.